salam-aim-1996/cheatsheet/README.md

    Then, unzip the file.

 3. **Visual Studio Code**:
-   Open Visual Studio Code and choose the file.
+   Open Visual Studio Code and choose the root folder (cheatsheet-main).

 4. **Install dependencies**: